NISM X-A: Investment Adviser (Level 1)

 About The Course

 This course is designed to help you prepare for the NISM X-A: Investment Adviser (Level 1) exam by covering all key topics in a structured manner.
-You will learn key topics such as the time value of money, equities, fixed-income securities, derivatives, mutual funds, portfolio management, and modern portfolio theory.
+You will learn key topics such as time value of money, equities, fixed income securities, derivatives, mutual funds, portfolio management, and modern portfolio theory.
 Additionally, it explores regulations, ethics, and grievance redress mechanisms to equip learners with practical knowledge.

 In Lesson 1, Introduction, you will get a course overview and learn about key financial concepts.